Create a subscription

 To find one, we can list the plans for our project by making an API request to

-, we can filter the plans by simType
+subscription for an eSIM, we can filter the plans by simType, returning only

 Listing the eSIM plans for a your project with the Gigs Core API - cURL